GAI: Generative Agents for Innovation: EXPERIMENTS

-As shown in Table \ref{table:results}, in all cases with 1, 3, and 5 agents, the models with internal states outperformed those without on average.
-This indicates that, through refinement by the internal state module, more coherent and comprehensive ideas are constructed and shared among agents.
-For example, comparing the two models with one agent, in the model without an internal state (Model A), the proposal of retaining blades or incorporating an appropriate blade-driven device as a mechanism to generate a driving fluid or negative pressure (Criteria 1 or 2) was made only 3 times out of 10.
-In contrast, in the model with an internal state (Model B), such mechanisms were proposed 9 times out of 10.
-This indicates, in the former model, the agent's reflection did not address how to deal with the external driving fluid required in incorporating ejector-like technology into household fan, whereas in the latter model, the concept of external driving fluid was successfully reframed within the context of household fans as the intake of surrounding air by the fan blades.
+Table \ref{table:results_1} summarizes the results of Experiment 1.
+In all cases with 1, 3, and 5 agents, the models with internal states outperformed those without on average.
+This indicates that, through refinement by internal states, more coherent and comprehensive ideas are constructed and shared among agents.
+For example, in the single-agent model without an internal state (Model A), the proposal of retaining blades or incorporating an appropriate blade-driven device as a mechanism to generate a driving fluid (Criteria 1 and 2 in Table \ref{table:criteria}) was made only 3 times out of 10.
+In contrast, in the single-agent model with an internal state (Model B), such mechanisms were proposed 9 times out of 10.
+This indicates, in the latter model, the concept of external driving fluid was successfully reframed within the context of household fans as the intake of surrounding air by blades.
 Furthermore, in the model without an internal state, aside from the introduction of nozzle structures, the proposal for optimizing internal channels to improve the efficiency and reduce the noise of the driving fluid (Criterion 8) was made only once out of 10 times.
 In contrast, in the model with an internal state, such proposals were made 7 times out of 10, ranging from the redesign of the fan housing to the introduction of guide vanes and the use of Computational Fluid Dynamics (CFD) simulations.
 Below is an example of part of an agent's statement in the single-agent model with an internal state (Model B).

-\texttt{To address challenges in household fans, we could integrate concepts from ejector mechanisms while selectively retaining and discarding traditional fan elements. ...
-Rather than relying solely on large rotating blades, we might consider \textit{smaller impellers driven by the existing motor}, which would introduce directed air streams. ... \textit{Retaining a compact motor system} that uses lightweight, efficient turbines is crucial, as it allows for consistent airflow without excessive bulk. ...
-By \textit{strategically designing air inlets and channels}, we can naturally guide air currents, even without a high-velocity driving fluid.
-Prioritizing safety, \textit{all moving parts should be enclosed within the casing}, utilizing protective materials to eliminate the risk of contact with blades. ...
-Utilize \textit{computational fluid dynamics (CFD)} to refine blade shapes and angles, enhancing air movement and improving efficiency. ... \textit{Incorporate guide vanes} that naturally direct airflow, minimizing reliance on high-velocity inputs.
-This approach ensures smoother air pressure control and efficient cooling without adding mechanical complexity. ...}